 Automatic Clearing House Fraud (ACH Fraud) is a growing trend among hackers who steal money from business bank accounts.
 You probably know that… but did you know you could lose your money because your business bank account doesn’t have the same protection privileges as a personal bank account?

 This probably came as a total surprise to you.
 The thought that a hacker can take money from your business account, and the bank is not responsible for getting your money back is very unsettling.
 If you are skeptical about it, contact your banking institution directly to find out what their policy is on refunding your money stolen from your business account.
 Many people think FDIC protects you from fraud; it doesn’t.
-It protects you from bank insolvency, not fraud.
+It protects you from bank insolvency, not a fraud.
 This misconception often results in money stolen from their business checking accounts while victims are not even aware until it is too late.

 According to Kaspersky Lab, in 2015, there were 1,966,324 registered reports about attempted malware infections designed for money theft by gaining online access to bank accounts.
 As we can imagine, some of these attempts were successful.

 BEC in numbers

 According to the FBI, this type of cybercrime has been affecting businesses in every U.S. state, and in 100 countries in the rest of the world, with the majority of fraudulent transfers going to banks in China.
 The BEC scam continues to grow and to affect businesses of all sizes, at an alarming rate.
 Only From January 2015, there has been over a 1,300% increase in identified exposed losses – meaning both actual and attempted losses.